schemin-raptor/schemin-raptor/README.md

 # About Me
 Engineer with a background in dynamics and mechanisms.
 Use python as my daily driver at work.
 Currently learning Rust and potentially C++ (soon).
 # My projects
-See my projects at [Gitlab](https://gitlab.com/schemin-raptor) repository.
+See my projects in my [Gitlab](https://gitlab.com/schemin-raptor) repository.

 <!---
 schemin-raptor/schemin-raptor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.